 Softball's Emily Weiman and wrestling's Nick Gwiazdowski were recipients of the HC Kennett Award

 Senior from British Columbia is the only three-time recipient of the award in program history.

 Head coach Page Marsh was the runner-up in Coach of the Year balloting

-NC State women's golf head coach Page Marsh, who has built the Wolfpack into a national contender, begins her 15th season in 2014-15.
+NC State women's golf head coach Page Marsh, who has built the Wolfpack into a national contender, begins her 16th season in 2015-16.
 She has made great strides in establishing a consistently competitive program in one of the toughest conferences in the nation.
-Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 12 NCAA Tournament appearances in 13 years and two NCAA Championship appearances.
+Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 13 NCAA regional appearances in 14 years and three NCAA Championship appearances.

 In 2014, Marsh coached NC State to its best finish ever.
 After spending the entire season in the national rankings, the Wolfpack tied for 10th at the NCAA Championship in Tulsa, Okla.
 In addition, NC State placed third at both the ACC Championship and the NCAA East Regional.